iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 4. After changing the port or cable, reconnect your iPhone and check if it appears in iTunes.

-Way 6: Update or reinstall iTunes
+Way 6: Update or Reinstall iTunes

 1. In iTunes, click on Help in the menu bar and select Check for Updates, then follow the on-screen prompts to install any available updates.